Residential Aged Care

 Acknowledgement of Country

-Catholic Healthcare acknowledges the Traditional Owners and Custodians of the lands on which we work and provide our services.
-We support the Uluru Statement from the Heart to achieve justice, recognition and respect for Aboriginal and Torres Strait Islander People.
+Catholic Healthcare acknowledges the Traditional Custodians of the lands on which we live, work, and care.
+We pay our respects to Elders past and present, and honour the enduring connection of Aboriginal and Torres Strait Islander peoples to Country.